 This reform bill officially establishes a deadline for filing a personal injury lawsuit.
 Although Florida already has a two-year statute of limitations for medical malpractice and wrongful death lawsuits, the new law also reduces the time for filing a personal injury claim from four to two years.
-This further urges personal injury victims to submit their claims and speak with a lawyer immediately.
+These transformations further urge personal injury victims to submit their claims and speak with a lawyer immediately.

 The 2023 law also changes the standard to what is known as "modified comparative negligence." in apportioning jury awards in personal injury claims.
 Before this law, Florida courts followed the standard of "pure comparative negligence."